 Check Out Our Guide: Highest Rated Soft Mattresses

 Who Should Choose a Plush Mattress?

-Often side sleepers appreciate a plush model, as these beds allow individuals to rest the majority of their weight on a slimmer surface area and receive more relief.
+Most side sleepers appreciate a plush model.
+Softer beds allow side sleepers to rest the majority of their weight on a slimmer surface area and still receive good pressure relief.